patrickw42/urlShortener/README.md

 npm i dotenv

-Will need to update MONGO_URI in the .env file to match a valid deployed mongo cluster.
+Will need to update MONGO_URI in the .env file to connect to a valid deployed mongo cluster.

 To run program open a terminal from the root directory of project and run: 'node index.js'